What You Need to Know About Brain Injuries

 Many people are familiar with the term "concussion," which is a type of traumatic brain injury.
 Doctors define concussions as blows to the brain that do not cause bleeding or a penetrating wound, but may cause loss of consciousness.
 Even a blow to another part of the body that causes a sudden jerk of the head, like whiplash, can cause a concussion.
 Concussion is a mild form of brain injury, but it can still have permanent results, even in patients who quickly shake off their symptoms.
 Post-concussion syndrome is the name for a set of head injury symptoms that continue for more than 72 hours after a concussion, including headaches, nausea, dizziness, confusion and sensitivity to light and sound.
 And those who sustain more than one concussion within a few weeks, or who sustain repeated concussions, are at risk for more serious symptoms, because the cumulative effect of repeated brain injuries is stronger than the sum of the individual injuries.

 Physicians and surgeons can repair most of the physical damage from a brain injury, such as broken bones and torn flesh.
 The damage can heal will heal within a few months.
 But once patients recover physical health, they must turn to people who specialize in the brain -- neurologists, psychiatrists and therapists.
 And that treatment may take years, sometimes requiring expensive residential programs or daily visits from home care specialists.
-If you or someone you care about sustained a brain injury because of another person's carelessness, you should speak with the experienced New York head injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP as soon as possible.
+If you or someone you care about sustained a brain injury because of another person's carelessness, you should speak with the experienced New York head injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP as soon as possible.
 Call (212) 986-7353 for a free consultation.